 Recommended solution is to use WSL2, which brings a native GNU/Linux experience inside the Windows system with almost no overhead.

 In Magently we wanted to unify the way developers interact with Magento to bring following advantages:

 - Exact same versions of PHP are used for certain projects

-- Development stack can be set up with ease
+- Setting up development stuff with ease

 - Environment files can be updated (bringing fixes or improvements) without affecting the project itself

 - Some advanced features are available to use

 We prepared a fairly flexible solution that is now publicly available on our GitHub.

 - Wide range of supported PHP versions (5.6, 7.0, 7.1, 7.2, 7.3, 7.4)